 Personal experience, April 12, 2018

 I drove from Georgia to Florida two weeks ago.
 I was picking up some large paintings and couldn’t take them on a plane, so flying, using CapitalOne mileage credits, was out of the question.
 So, I took those credits and applied them to my account as a PAYMENT.
 But, guess what?
 CapitalOne can’t walk and chew gum at the same time; it can’t count that PAYMENT toward my account as a PAYMENT because it can only count it as a “bonus.”
 So, I got charged a late fee.
 But, mind you — I didn’t get the cash back — CapitalOne did!

 So, I was thinking… Companies probably get calls from customers all the time about such asinine policies that are hidden in 6-point type.
 I wonder why they don’t take, say, the top five complaints about such policies — and create a “What you need to know” list of the most important points from those legal pages.
 Make them clear and easy to read.
 Had I clicked on a document that stated, among five things I need to know about making that transaction, that it wouldn’t count as a “minimum payment due” toward the balance, then I might have saved those reward points for a later flight.
 Instead, I had to spend my time and theirs fighting that late fee (fortunately, I was successful in doing so).

-It’s all about anticipating an argument and getting out in front of it with clear, upfront communication.
+It’s all about anticipating an argument, particularly common ones, and getting out in front of it with clear, upfront communication.

 What policies do your customers least understand?
 How can you draw them out of the 6-point type and make them clear from the beginning of a transaction?